-Everywhere you look in Marrakesh’s main square (pronounced 'jema' – the 'd' is silent), you’ll discover drama in progress.
-The hoopla and halqa (street theatre) have been non-stop here since the 11th century.
+Roll up, roll up for the greatest show on earth.
+Everywhere you look in Djemaa El Fna, Marrakesh’s main square (pronounced "jema" – the "d" is silent), you’ll discover drama in progress.
+The hoopla and halqa (street theater) have been non-stop here since the 11th century.
 Until a few decades ago, it hosted a daily food market for mountain traders.
 Now the whine of snake-charmer pungi flutes hits full throttle by mid-morning, and the show doesn't really kick off until sunset when restaurants fire up their grills, cueing musicians to tune up their instruments.

 The square's many eclectic exhibitions are not without a darker side, though; you are likely to see monkeys dressed up and led around on chains for entertainment, and some of the practices of the plaza's snake charmers are ethically questionable to say the least.